Service-Minded Selling Fundamentals

 - Identifying root problems for customers

-- Ability to identify correct application to solve problems
+- Ability to identify the correct application to solve problems

-- Assess complete environment to prevent new problems arising from your solution
+- Assess the complete environment to prevent new problems from arising from your solution

 - To different personalities

 - To changes in situations and plans